 4. I regret not building up an emergency fund

-Building up an emergency fund is a common advice.
+Building up an emergency fund is a common piece of advice.
 The sad thing about this is that too many people don’t have it.
 And when the unexpected situation arrives, they resort to emptying their savings, cashing out their retirement funds, or worse, borrowing money that will leave them in great debt.

 Financial emergencies may come in different forms like medical expenses, home repairs, auto repairs… the list goes on.
 Arm yourself by building up an emergency fund that will help you get through unexpected financial circumstances.